beuaaa/pywinauto_recorder/README.rst

 The user can then click or perform another action on the user interface and the action is recorded in the generated Python script.
 Repeat this process performing a few actions on the user interface and when you're done press ALT+r to return to "Pause" mode.
 Eventually, press ALT+q to exit the recoder.
-The generated Python script is generated in the "Record files" folder.
+The generated Python script is saved in the "Record files" folder.
 To replay a file, drag and drop it to Drag_n_drop_to_replay.bat.